Bans & Shadowbans

 When checking your account status, you will see:

-Your account is in a limited machmaking state due to a potential violation.
+Your account is in a limited matchmaking state due to a potential violation.

 Shadow-bans are temporary and automatically lift in about one week.
 Shadow-bans can occur for a few different reasons: